agilfirli29/agilfirli29/README.md

 # 💫 About Me:
-Information Systems student with a strong interest in Business Intelligence, Data Analytics, and IT Governance.
-Passionate about turning data into insights and making informed business decisions.
-Always eager to learn, analyze, and contribute to impactful projects.
+Information Systems student with a strong interest in Data Analytics, Project Management, and Data Science.
+Passionate about turning data into actionable insights, managing projects effectively, and leveraging data-driven solutions for impactful results.
+Always eager to learn, analyze, and contribute to innovative projects.

 ## 🌐 Socials: